Immersive exhibitions in Montréal

 The Horizon of Khufu virtual reality expedition transports visitors to the heart of one of the Seven Wonders of the Ancient World, the Great Pyramid of Giza in Egypt.
 Equipped with a VR headset, visitors can physically move and interact inside ancient galleries and burial chambers, then ascend to the very top of the pyramid for breathtaking views of the Giza plateau and Cairo.
 The second half of the 45-minute experience takes visitors back to ground level to witness the historically accurate mummification and burial of Khufu, then embark aboard a solar barque (boat) on the Nile to bear witness to the funerary rite of King Khufu.

 Suitable for families with children aged 8+.
 There is a gift shop and café.
 The Horizon of Khufu is located in the Old Port of Montréal.
-Runs to January 31.
+Runs to March 9.

 Musée Imaginarium

 The Musée Imaginarium in Griffintown transforms the selfie studio experience.
 Visitors explore some 16 creative universes imagined for photo and video sessions, from a tropical forest to a diva’s dressing room.
-During the Holiday season, the museum transforms several of its themes with a festive touch, featuring sparkling garlands, richly-decorated Christmas trees, and a warm atmosphere that evokes the magic of the holiday season, until January 3.

 Digital arts in Montréal